Zaqu3/TheResistance/README.md

 ###############################################################

-If you have any problems with the following instructions just let me know and i can try to help the best I can until we are able to meet. :D
+If you have any problems with the above instructions just let me know and i can try to help the best I can until we are able to meet. :D